proj4spes/stack/Readme.md

 [docker-hub]: https://hub.docker.com/
 [keypair]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair

+This project is an evolution of Segmentio Stack.
+Why is it an evolution ?
+Because It uses aws alb instead of elb.
+It allows to have many ecs services on the same instance (using port mappings) and to use  path based routing for sub-services apis (for examples) ...
+ALB is used for both internal and external services.
+While Alb for external services is a good choice  , alb for internal services is neither cheap enough nor the best solution  to registering  a scaling set of internal services.
+The right solution for internal services could be a consul-registrar based one.
+To be integrated...

-The Segment Stack is a set of [Terraform][terraform] modules for configuring production infrastructure with AWS, Docker, and ECS.
+The Proj4spec Stack is a set of [Terraform][terraform] modules for configuring production infrastructure with AWS, Docker, and ECS.
 It's a more 'curated' set of defaults for configuring your AWS environment, while still allowing you to fully customize it.